 Wear the elastic cap with electrodes on it for the participant.
 Ensure that the electrode Cz on the cap located at the vertex of the head and the cap has a left-right symmetry, with midline electrodes placed over the midline of the head.
+NOTE: if the electrodes are not fixed on a cap, place the electrodes following the international 10-20 system of electrode placement on the scalp of the participant

+Have the electrode(s) recording eye movements placed well and fixed.
 Fill the two separate HEOG and VEOG electrodes with conductive gel, place them at the outer canthus of the right eye and below the left eye respectively and have them fixed by adhesive tape.
+NOTE: if the system does not require conductive gel, neglect the gel-filling step.

-Then fasten the strap under the chin to prevent the adjacent electrodes from moving during the experiment (the strap should not be too tight or too loose).
-Connect the cap to the recording system.
+Fasten the strap under the chin to prevent the adjacent electrodes from moving during the experiment.
+The strap should not be too tight or too loose.
+Connect the cap/electrodes to the recording system.

 Reduce the impedances of all the electrodes to a level below the widely applied impedance threshold for ERP studies (typically below 5kΩ or 10kΩ).
+To do this:

-To do this, switch the recording software (we use Brain Recorder 2.0) to the impedance monitoring interface; start with the Ground (GND) and Reference (Ref) electrodes first, pass the blunt tip needle of the syringe containing conductive gel through the eyelets of the electrodes and hairs until it reaches the skin of the scalp, push the syringe to inject a small dose of the conducting gel onto the skin until the gel connects the metal circle on the electrode and the skin (Be careful not to inject too much of it in case that the superfluous gel connects the electrodes with adjacent ones); check the real-time impedance level displayed in different colors on the monitor until the impedance become lower than the threshold value.
-If the impedance decreases very slow, it is often helpful to speed up the process by using a cotton swab (or the blunt needle tip) to gently press the gel so that the gel could have a better contact with the skin or by making some circles of the cotton swab (or the syringe) but without moving its tip on the scalp.
-After the Ground and Reference electrodes are prepared, deal with the rest of the electrodes with the same method.
-Always keep in mind that the impedance reduction process should never make the participant feel uncomfortable.
+3.13.1 Switch the recording software to the impedance monitoring interface;

+3.13.2 Start with the Ground (GND) and Reference (Ref) electrodes first;

+3.13.3 Pass the blunt tip needle of the syringe containing conductive gel through the eyelets of the electrodes and hairs until it reaches the skin of the scalp, push the syringe to inject a small dose of the conducting gel onto the skin until the gel connects the metal circle on the electrode and the skin (Be careful not to inject too much of it in case that the superfluous gel connects the electrodes with adjacent ones); NOTE: if the system does not require conductive gel, neglect this step, but act according to the requirements of the specific system.

+3.13.4 Check the real-time impedance level displayed in different colors on the monitor until the impedance become lower than the threshold value.
+NOTE: If the impedance decreases very slow, it is often helpful to speed up the process by using a cotton swab (or the blunt needle tip) to gently press the gel so that the gel could have a better contact with the skin or by making some circles of the cotton swab (or the syringe) but without moving its tip on the scalp;

+3.13.5 After the Ground and Reference electrodes are prepared, deal with the rest of the electrodes with the same method.
+NOTE: Always keep in mind that the impedance reduction process should never make the participant feel uncomfortable.
 It is also helpful to start and maintain a conversation with the participant while preparing the electrodes.

 Ask the participant to get ready for the experiment.
-Tell the participant to relax but also try their best to avoid excessive eye blinks and body movements during the experiment.
+Tell the participant to relax but also try to avoid excessive eye blinks and body movements during the experiment.

-Inform the participant about the tasks in the repetition part and the main sentence part and ask him/her to respond accordingly based on his/her understanding of the stimuli.
+Inform the participant about the tasks in the repetition part and the main sentence part and ask the participant to respond accordingly.
 Inform the participant explicitly that an incorrect sentence would be followed by a repetition part and a correct sentence by another complete sentence (could be either correct or incorrect) before the experiment started.
 NOTE: This helps to direct participants’ attention to the relationship between the repetition part and the sentence before it rather than its subsequent complete sentence.

 Start the stimuli presentation program and let the participant practice with the practicing section.
 NOTE: Ensure that all types of stimuli included in the experiment appear in this practice session.